-As of March 31, 2017 and 2016, the Company had no shares of common stock held in treasury.
+As of March 31, 2018 and 2017, the Company had no shares of common stock held in treasury.

-During fiscal years 2017, 2016 and 2015, the Company issued 792,616, 703,043 and 647,006 shares of common stock, respectively, based on the vesting terms of certain restricted stock unit agreements.
-In order for employees to satisfy minimum statutory employee tax withholding requirements related to the issuance of common stock underlying these restricted stock unit agreements, the Company repurchased 294,031, 263,137 and 236,446 shares of common stock at cost with a total value of \$21.7 million, \$16.4 million and \$14.8 million during fiscal years 2017, 2016 and 2015, respectively.
-The shares of common stock repurchased during fiscal years 2017 and 2016 and the fourth quarter of fiscal year 2015 were immediately retired.
+During fiscal years 2018, 2017 and 2016, the Company issued 896,776, 792,616 and 703,043 shares of common stock, respectively, based on the vesting terms of certain restricted stock unit agreements.
+In order for employees to satisfy minimum statutory employee tax withholding requirements related to the issuance of common stock underlying these restricted stock unit agreements, the Company repurchased 335,295, 294,031 and 263,137 shares of common stock at cost and with a total value of \$24.2 million, \$21.7 million and \$16.4 million during fiscal years 2018, 2017 and 2016, respectively.
+Although shares withheld for employee withholding taxes are technically not issued, they are treated as common stock repurchases for accounting purposes (with such shares deemed to be repurchased and then immediately retired), as they reduce the number of shares that otherwise would have been issued upon vesting of the restricted stock units.
 These retired shares remain as authorized stock; however they are considered to be unissued.
 The retirement of treasury stock had no impact on the Company's total consolidated stockholders' equity.